squatboy/terraform-3tier-architecture/README.md

 # Terraform AWS 3-Tier Architecture Template

-This repository provides a Terraform template to deploy a common 3-Tier web architecture on AWS.
+This repository provides a Terraform template to provision a common 3-Tier web architecture on AWS.
 It's designed to be a starting point for your own projects, allowing for quick setup and customization.

 ## Architecture Overview